thraidh/ideas/game.md

 - you have a vault of items in the lobby.
 When entering a game you can take whatever items from your vault you want.
 During the game you can send items to your vault, but cannot take anything from the vault.
 If you survive the game, all items on your person will end up in your vault.
+You can quit a game whenever you want and keep all your items and stats, but then you cannot go back and continue the story line.
+You cannot quit while fighting.
 - items from vaults can be traded among players.
 Money is an item as everything else, so you can exchange an one or more items for money or other items
 - a market place/auction house is there, if you don't know a buyer or seller